polarbeargo/Microsoft-Scholarship-Foundation-Course-Nanodegree-Program-50DaysOfUdacity/README.md

 * Reading lesson 5 Applications of Machine learning to section 4 Characteristics of Deep Learning.
 * Learning the diagram of the relation between Artificial Intelligence, Machine Learning and Deep Learning from [Deep Learning, by Ian Goodfellow, Yoshua Bengio, Aaron Courville](https://www.deeplearningbook.org/contents/intro.html).
 ![][image23]
 * Reading Brenda.Udacity and Palak.Udacity their post and writing of #ThankfulThursday, #FocusFriday and AMA session.
-It's excellent can reading their post and inspired bt their warm writing :bless:!
+It's excellent can reading their post and inspired by their warm writing :star:!
 Thank you Brenda.Udacity and Palak.Udacity:heart:.
 * Reading Kaggle:
   * [Prostate cANcer graDe Assessment (PANDA) Challenge Prostate cancer diagnosis using the Gleason grading system](https://www.kaggle.com/c/prostate-cancer-grade-assessment/discussion)